 - that Protestant churches continued the union of church and state tradition of the Catholic church (to this day).

-The remnant has always stood on Bible principles, including the Bible principle of separation of church and state.
+God’s remnant has always stood on Bible principles, including the Bible principle of separation of church and state.
 They have not betrayed God’s trust.
-A church in America today may exist, according to the Bible principle of separation of Church and State without persecution because of the First Amendment.
+A church in America today may exist in accord with the Bible principle of separation of Church and State without persecution because of the First Amendment.
 When the time comes that the law of the land contradicts God’s law, then the remnant will continue to obey God rather than man in spite of persecution.

 JERALD C. FINNEY